kanwarpawni/GENRATIVE-AI/README.md

 # GENRATIVE-AI
-A project showcasing Generative AI concepts with examples of text, image, and code generation.
-Includes prompt engineering, model interaction demos, and practical tools to help users explore, understand, and build with modern GenAI technologies.
+This project explains Generative AI concepts using Python with sample code for creating text outputs and simple AI interactions.
+It also includes text-summarization programs that apply NLP techniques to reduce long content into short, meaningful summaries for practical applications.